lewi0332/udacity-data-science-nanodegree/experimental_design_and_recommendations/recommendations/section_2/notes.md

 As put in the paper -

-"Calculating the SVD consists of finding the eigenvalues and eigenvectors of AA'AA ′ and A'AA
+"Calculating the SVD consists of finding the eigenvalues and eigenvectors of $AA'AA$ and $A'AA$ ′
+ A. The eigenvectors of $A'AA$
 ′
- A. The eigenvectors of A'AA
-′
- A make up the columns of VV, the eigenvectors of AA'AA ′ make up the columns of UU.
-Also, the singular values in \SigmaΣ are square roots of eigenvalues from AA'AA ′ or A'AA
+ A make up the columns of VV, the eigenvectors of $AA'AA$ make up the columns of $UU$.
+Also, the singular values in \SigmaΣ are square roots of eigenvalues from AA'AA or A'AA
-′

  A. The singular values are the diagonal entries of the \sigmaσ matrix and are arranged in descending order.
 The singular values are always real numbers.
-If the matrix AA is a real matrix, then UU and VV are also real."
+If the matrix AA is a real matrix, then UU and $VV$ are also real."

 Again, you can see a fully worked example of the closed form solution at the [MIT Link here](http://web.mit.edu/be.400/www/SVD/Singular_Value_Decomposition.htm).